British Values

 Mutual respect

 Respect for each other, for our Academy and to others in our community is an integral part of our school ethos and Behaviour Policy.
-Students see staff model this by treating each other with respect and courtesy and we promote this in the way our students interact with each other in their classes and during social times.
+Pupils see staff model this by treating each other with respect and courtesy and we promote this in the way our pupils interact with each other in their classes and during social times.
 Mutual respect and fair play is also discussed within sports based activities.
-We teach students about the unfairness of discrimination based on someone’s faith, culture or beliefs through the RE and STaRS programmes of study.
+We teach pupils about the unfairness of discrimination based on someone’s faith, culture or beliefs through the RE and STaRS programmes of study.
 We run charity events to actively promote mutual respect for all groups in society.

 Tolerance of those of different faiths and beliefs

-This is achieved through enhancing students understanding of their place in a culturally diverse society.
+This is achieved through enhancing pupils understanding of their place in a culturally diverse society.
 Opportunities to share and discuss this message occur through assemblies and discussions involving prejudices and prejudice-based bullying have been promoted through LINKS, STaRS and ‘Anti-Bullying’ work, as well as taking opportunities to tackle this during every day school life.